 HMRC have introduced a safeguard to charge taxpayers income tax whereby a shareholder becomes involved in a similar trade within two years of that closure.

 Targeted anti-avoidance rule (TAAR) against flipping properties in limited companies

-In order to meet the needs of some financing companies where they must have the property development in its own limited company.
-You may find that you fall foul of TAAR if you repeat opening and closing of companies performing similar jobs within 2 years of one another.
+In order to meet the needs of some financing companies where they must have the property development in their own limited company.
+You may find that you fall foul of TAAR if you repeat the opening and closing of companies performing similar jobs within 2 years of one another.

 Following a mechanism of opening and closing similar types of businesses will likely be in contravention of the 6 April 2016 changes to law using TAAR (targeted anti-avoidance rules).
 These rules now in full force are to combat phoenixing as the government describes it (which in essence is approaching a business transaction with a view to avoiding tax rather than the business transaction itself).
 A distribution from a winding-up will be taxed under income tax rules (up to 45% tax), rather than Capital Gains Tax (up to 28% tax) or Entrepreneurs Relief Tax (10% tax) where four conditions are met:

 - The company is a close company (which it will be in your instance)

 - The individual holds at least a 5% share (which you will have)

 - Upon receiving a distribution, the individual continues to be involved, directly or indirectly, with the carrying on of the same or similar trade or activity to that of the wound-up company; and

 - The main purpose, or one of the main purposes, of the arrangements as a whole, is to obtain a tax advantage.